delgadiljulian/master-thesis-project/README.md

 ### **Analytical perspective**
 The project does not study countries as isolated units.
-It studies **structural economic systems** characterized by different degrees of non-renewable resource dependence.
+It studies **structural economic systems** characterized by different degrees of non-renewable resource dependence **within the universe of historically extractive economies**.

 Economic systems are treated as **structural configurations** rather than fixed national categories, allowing economies to transition over time between different regimes of resource dependence.

+RD and NRD are understood as **structural regimes** within historically resource-dependent economies, not as global country classifications.

 Countries are treated as empirical realizations of structural models, not as the unit of analysis.